dotlang/language/doc/RFE.md

 `mut<int>[]` vs `mut<int[]>`
 `mut<int=>string>` vs `int=>mut<string>`

+N - can we implement `loop` using functions?
+`loop(10)` -> special case of second item `loop(2..20)` -> `loop(2..20, lambda)`
+`loop(x>5)` -> `loop`
+loop over array or hash -> map problem 1: implementing break and continue problem 2: loop with condition problem 3: if it is closure, it cannot modify local variables

+Y - `ref<t>` is a big exception. maybe we should get rid of it. it is not a big deal for primitives and tuple.
+The only important use case is for array and hash.
+I believe it is possible to implement efficient immutable hash. only array which we can accept.

+Y - allow usage of `!` in every case that compiler can deduce value. e.g. `func process(x: int, create: func()->int)...` `process(12, !)`

+Y - what if a tuple embeds anything or nothing? for anything its ok. its implied anyway. for nothing, it should not be allowed. why do we need nothing? to support functions that dont return anything. and blocks.

 ? - research: how to generate assembly code? yasm

 ? - research: unified type system
 - how to interact with DB
 - How to itneract with C/C++ other libraries
 - `+-*/` operations

+? - determine algorithm for method dispatch and how to implement is with max speed at runtime

+? - in order to max compiler speed, we should only re-compile the changed parts.
+How can this be done?

+? - practice with yasm and learn it's syntax (macros, syscall, ...)

+? - try to write a PoC code in C to invoke libyasm and compile assembly.